North Carolina 'bathroom bill' replacement could doom similar bills in other states

-AUSTIN, Texas, March 30 (Reuters) - North Carolina's replacement on Thursday of a law prohibiting transgender people from using restrooms in accordance with their gender identity could be the death knell for similar restrictions still being considered in about a dozen other states.
+AUSTIN, Texas (Reuters) - North Carolina's replacement on Thursday of a law prohibiting transgender people from using restrooms in accordance with their gender identity could be the death knell for similar restrictions still being considered in about a dozen other states.

 Measures similar to North Carolina's House Bill 2, the so-called bathroom bill, were filed in 16 states this legislative session.
 Momentum had already slowed for most of the bills and some of them had failed.